jadounrahul/kartsnms/doc/Support/Configuration.md

 Enable this to switch on support for libvirt along with `libvirt_protocols` to indicate how you connect to libvirt.
 You also need to:

-1. Generate a non-password-protected ssh key for use by LibreNMS, as the user which runs polling & discovery (usually `librenms`).
+1. Generate a non-password-protected ssh key for use by KartsNMS, as the user which runs polling & discovery (usually `kartsnms`).
 1. On each VM host you wish to monitor:
-   1. Configure public key authentication from your LibreNMS server/poller by adding the librenms public key to `~root/.ssh/authorized_keys`.
+   1. Configure public key authentication from your KartsNMS server/poller by adding the kartsnms public key to `~root/.ssh/authorized_keys`.
    1. (xen+ssh only) Enable libvirtd to gather data from xend by setting `(xend-unix-server yes)` in `/etc/xen/xend-config.sxp` and restarting xend and libvirtd.

-To test your setup, run `virsh -c qemu+ssh://vmhost/system list` or `virsh -c xen+ssh://vmhost list` as your librenms polling user.
+To test your setup, run `virsh -c qemu+ssh://vmhost/system list` or `virsh -c xen+ssh://vmhost list` as your kartsnms polling user.

 ## BGP Support